-Even if you don’t normally wear falsies, they’re often recommended to brides and bridesmaids as they’ll make your eyes pop in wedding photos.
-This bridesmaid’s look is all about the lashes, as she chose an extra-thick set of flirty falsies.
+Even if you don’t normally wear falsies, they’re recommended to brides and bridesmaids to make the eyes pop in wedding photos.
+This bridesmaid’s look is all about the lashes, as she chose an extra thick set of flirty falsies.

-The sharpness of these bombshells' eyeliner, coupled with their vampy lip colors, keeps the overall vintage vibe of their makeup and looks oh so pretty.
+The sharpness of these bombshells' eyeliner, coupled with their vampy lip colors, lends an overall vintage vibe.
 If you’re a novice with eyeliner, an ultra-fine felt-tip eyeliner pen will have you mastering the look in no time.

 A Red Lip

-This classic shade can turn any bridesmaid into an old-Hollywood starlet!
+This classic shade can turn any bridesmaid into an Old-Hollywood starlet.
 Plus, a red lip looks lovely with nearly any color dress.
-For instance, paired with a black gown, scarlet-hued lipstick is pure glamour, while a poppy red looks romantic next to a pretty-in-pink frock, like the one this ‘maid is rocking.
+Paired with a black gown, scarlet-hued lipstick is pure glamour, while a poppy red shade looks oh-so romantic next to a pretty-in-pink frock.

-Cream eyeshadow, as opposed to the classic pressed powder formula, can give lids a glossy appearance that’s especially gorgeous for summer weddings.
-Just be sure to use an eyeshadow primer to keep the cream from settling into your crease as the day wears on.
+Cream eyeshadow, as opposed to pressed powder formulas, can give lids a glossy appearance that’s especially gorgeous for summer weddings.
+Just be sure to use an eyeshadow primer to keep the cream from settling into any creases as the day wears on.

-We’ll forever be fans of fabulous, flicked eyeliner, akin to the look this beauty is donning.
+We’ll forever be fans of fabulous, flicked eyeliner like this beauty is sporting.
 The blended brown shadows add just the right amount of drama.

 With subtle, pinky hues, this entire bridal party is killing the natural makeup look.
-The matching, blush-hued lippys keep them from looking washed out and are perfectly suited for the chilly winter festivities.
+The matching, blush-hued lippyies keep them from looking washed out and are perfectly suited for the chilly winter festivities.

 Dark and Sultry

-Equal parts glamourous and sultry, a classic, dark smoky eye is likely to never go out of style.
-Just remember that blending is your best friend here to keep the look from appearing overpowering or heavy.
+Equal parts glamorous and sultry, a dark smoky eye is likely to never go out of style.
+Just remember that blending is your best friend when it comes to keeping the look from appearing overpowering or heavy.

-Check out this golden goddess!
-Her light-reflecting golden eyeshadow and glossy lip shine brightens up her entire complexion and is bound to pop in wedding photos.
+This is a gilded goddess if we've ever seen one.
+The light-reflecting golden eyeshadow and glossy lip brighten up her entire complexion so she's bound to glow in wedding photos.